nybblr/tap_dance/README.md

 Installation
 ------------

-The "best" way to install bindler is by including it in your system-wide Gemfile (e.g. a Gemfile in your dotfiles).
+The "best" way to install tap_dance is by including it in your system-wide Gemfile (e.g. a Gemfile in your dotfiles).

 Add this line to your application's Gemfile:

-    gem 'bindler'
+    gem 'tap_dance'

 And then execute: